NewForce-at-Mountwest/Career-Prep-Curriculum/book-3-linkedin/build-your-linkedin-profile.md

 ### Follow the steps below to build or edit your LinkedIn profile:

-Add updating resume

 - [ ] **Profile Picture** - Your picture should be of just you.
   - [ ] Select a picture with a simple background that isn’t distracting
   - [ ] A picture that shows your face clearly is best
   - [ ] Think professional but it doesn’t have to be formal

-- [ ] **Background Image** - Pick something you are connected with (i.e. technology, nature, etc. but keep it professional and not distracting from the rest of your profile).
+- [ ] **Background Image** - Pick something you are connected with (i.e. technology, nature, etc. but keep it professional and not distracting from the rest of your profile)

 - [ ] **Headline** - Junior Full Stack Developer

 - [ ] **Contact Information** - Include link to Github profile as your website

 - [ ] **Edit URL** - Simple URL
   - [ ] Click the Me icon at the top of your LinkedIn homepage
   - [ ] Click view profile